ART-Group-it/GASP/README.md

 ## GASP!
 Download

-The corpus is available to download from the <a href="http://art.uniroma2.it/zanzotto/datasets/GASP_corpus_v1.0.zip">the ART Site</a>
+The corpus is available to download from the <a href="http://art.uniroma2.it/zanzotto/datasets/GASP_corpus_v1.0.zip">ART Site</a>

 ## GASP!
 Cite